 world is continued, complete with its vacuity and speechlessness.
 What role does nature play, in your view?

-Föhn storms, but unfortunately they didn't appear while we were filming.
-When one of these storms develops, people act as
+unfortunately they didn't appear while we were filming.
+When one of these storms develops, people act as if they were in a

-if they were in a different world.
-It's an interesting condition that I would have liked to use as a metaphor for life inside
+different world.
+It's an interesting condition that I would have liked to use as a metaphor for life inside the bell jar.

-September, when hundreds of grey herons gather in a field and set off together, flying south.
+of grey herons gather in a field and set off together, flying south.

-Home is Here ends with the sentence: "Life is home".
+HOME IS HERE ends with the sentence: "Life is home".
 In the end Hannah heads to the Czech Republic.
 To what extent then is "home" after

 all a geographical location, not just something within oneself?
 To what extent is the lifelong search for it a constant forwards